emily1618/Data-Portfolio/CHEATSHEET/README.md

 - Better accuracy.
 - Capable of handling large-scale data.
 It is not advisable to use LGBM on small datasets.
 Light GBM is sensitive to overfitting and can easily overfit small data.
 - https://www.kaggle.com/prashant111/lightgbm-classifier-in-python
 - Although `GridSearchCV` has numerous benefits, you may not want to spend too much time and effort perfectly tuning your model.
-A better use of time may be to investigate your features further.
+Better use of time may be to investigate your features further.
 Feature engineering and selecting subsets of features can increase (or decrease) the performance of your model tremendously.

 ![feature](https://user-images.githubusercontent.com/62857660/155051328-8c9f20ce-3beb-4fa0-88bf-940ee2fa52b1.jpg)